Guide: Migrating your legacy account to an identity provider

 Click this link to proceed to the next step.

-• If you have an existing EU Login account and an open EU Login session you will see only a confirmation to proceed to the test bed.
+• If you have an existing EU Login account and an open EU Login session you will see only a confirmation to proceed to the Test Bed.
 This confirmation may also be skipped if you have set it to do so in your account’s settings.

 • Otherwise you will see a form to authenticate, with a greeting if you are a returning user.